Candle Making Guides

 Tunnelling happens when a candle only burns down the middle instead of creating a full melt pool across the surface.
 It wastes wax, weakens scent throw, and usually points to a short first burn, the wrong wick, or a poor setup in the room.
 This guide covers how to rescue a tunnelled candle and the checks that stop the problem happening again.

-Troubleshooting Common Candle Making Problems UK: How to Fix Soy Wax Failures
+Troubleshoot Common Candle Problems UK: Fix Soy Wax Failures

-Troubleshooting Common Candle Making Problems UK: How to Fix Soy Wax Failures
+Troubleshoot Common Candle Problems UK: Fix Soy Wax Failures

 This post contains affiliate links.
 If you buy via these links we may earn a small commission at no extra cost to you.